-At the start of each academic year the Pope John Paul II Award will be introduced by Award Leaders to young people interested in participating in their own parish activities and in raising awareness of social justice causes in their local community.
+At the start of each academic year the Pope John Paul II Award will be introduced by Award Leaders to young people interested in participating in their own parish activities, putting their faith into action and raising awareness of social justice causes in their local community.

 Resources to present the Award to parish and school groups

-The Pope John Paul II Award has been created to encourage parishes to involve young people between the ages of 16 to 18 in the life of the parish.
-The Award recognises the massive contibution young people can make to the live and faith of the parish.
+The Pope John Paul II Award has been created to encourage parishes to involve young people between the ages of 16 to 18 in the faith life of the parish.
+The Award recognises the massive contibution young people can make to the life and faith of the parish.